Get recommendation

 - `risk_signals.device.true_useragent` (string)

-The user agent string constructed by Mosaic, providing details about the browser, operating system, and device.
+User agent string reconstructed by the SDK, providing details about the browser, OS, and device.

 - `risk_signals.device.device_timezone_offset` (number)